10th - 12th Grade English Language Arts

 and Student Council Sponsor

-(Scroll to Bottom for Spring Conference Sign Up.)
+(Scroll to Bottom for Fall Conference Sign Up.)

 Greetings!
 My name is Victoria Dickens.
 I am a Colorado Native and grew up attending K-12 school just a few miles east in Deer Trail.
 I love sports and was a student athlete.
 I participated in volleyball, basketball, track, baseball and softball.
 While in high school, I enrolled in the MCC “Fifth Year” pilot program (now known as Sophomore Scholars) that allowed high school students to take college classes.
 I graduated high school with an Associate of Arts degree, transferred to the University of Nebraska at Kearney and graduated cum laude with two Bachelor degrees, then relocated back to Colorado.